JetBrains/teamcity-documentation/topics/multinode-setup.md

 Sample [proxy configurations](#Proxy+Configuration) above set a special `X-TeamCity-Proxy` header.
 This header notifies TeamCity that a request comes through a properly configured proxy.

 The `X-TeamCity-Proxy` header also defines a version of the proxy config.
-If this version is incompatible with the current TeamCity version, TeamCity shows the _"Proxy configuration version mismatch"_ [health report](server-health.md).
+If this version is incompatible with the current TeamCity version, TeamCity shows the _Proxy configuration version mismatch_ [health report](server-health.md).
 Check your proxy settings and ensure they are similar to the configuration illustrated in the [](#Proxy+Configuration) section.

 ### Round-Robin

-Starting with version 2023.05, the main TeamCity node and every secondary node with the [Handling UI actions and load balancing user requests](#Handling+UI+Actions+and+Load+Balancing+User+Requests) responsibility participate in a round-robin.
+Starting with version 2023.05, the main TeamCity node and every secondary node configured with the [Handling UI actions and load balancing user requests](#Handling+UI+Actions+and+Load+Balancing+User+Requests) responsibility participate in a round-robin.

 The proxy randomly routes the first browser request to any of participating nodes.
-Subsequent HTTP requests are sent to the same node (the "sticky session").
+Subsequent HTTP requests are sent to the same node (sticky session).
 This behavior distributes the load produced by user requests among different nodes, potentially allowing TeamCity to handle more simultaneous HTTP requests.
 In addition, round-robins improve user experience in case of a [failover](#Failover) or a planned node restart.
 For instance, if a single node should be restarted, only users assigned to this node will be affected.
 And as soon as the proxy server detects that the node is no longer available, all these users will be distributed among other nodes.

 If a request must be handled by one specific node rather than randomly assigned to any node, use the node selector in the TeamCity UI footer or add the `__nodeId=<id of a node>` request parameter to the request query string.